Back

 In hiring

-Prioritizing past experience over the ability to learn.
+Favoring past experience over the ability to learn.

 Hiring fast without testing properly.

-Not training new chatters properly.
+Not properly training new chatters.

 In acquisition